 My friend had recently lost weight.
 So I said; you lost weight by practicing good eating habits.
 You know that if you stop exercising them and slip back into the old habits, you’ll put the weight back on.
 Right?

 Similarly, if you stop exercising stress-free thinking, you are likely to slip back into old habits, and your stress will creep in again.

 Therefore, stay aware.
 Watch for stressful thoughts and change them to stress-free thoughts regularly.

 Another problem she identified was that she feels like giving up as she is not able to practice those techniques consistently.

 If you eat healthy for three days and slip for one day, do you say what the use is?
-No. You keep trying to eat healthy the next day or day after.
-You don’t give up because one day of eating healthy is better than none.
+No. Are you keep trying to eat healthy the next day or day after.
+And you don’t give up because one day of eating healthy is better than none.